philtipping31/PP4---BrickBros/README.md

 My data models were drawn up before creating the actual model to serve a template/blueprint before adding it into my models.py file.

-I used [DBeaver](https://dbeaver.io/download/) to give an accurate representation of my ERD's.
+I used [DBeaver](https://dbeaver.io/download/) to give an accurate representation of my ERD's (Entity Relationship Diagram).

 ![Model](readmedocs/screenshots/erd.png)